Good Morning in Chinese

 Despite the fact that Christmas is not an officially celebrated holiday in East Asia, you can definitely see its cultural influence on Mainland China, Hong Kong and Taiwan.
 Celebrating Christmas is not part of Chinese tradition; however, many Chinese people seem to adore the Christmas spirit, especially the Christmas trees, lights and shopping for gifts. … Read more

-Six Ways to Say Sorry in Mandarin Chinese
+The Art of Apology: Six Ways to Say ‘Sorry’ in Mandarin Chinese

 Apologizing plays a crucial role in all the cultures.
 In Chinese culture, apologies not only used to express regret and sympathy, but it also is a way to save face and keeps relationships intact.
 Therefore, apologize is important.
 Whether we’ve just accidently stepped on someone’s shoe, arrived late for a meeting or heard a bad … Read more